Tochukz/ExpressJS/Pro-Express/README.md

 Streaming an image shows a shorter waiting time than none-streaming.
 Streaming is useful when dealing with large amount of data (video, binary data, audio, etc) because the streams allow processing to start without finishing transfers.

-### Chpater 9: Error Handling and Running an App
+### Chapter 9: Error Handling and Running an App
 [HTTP Status Codes](https://www.restapitutorial.com/httpstatuscodes.html)
 Use [`errorhandler`](https://www.npmjs.org/package/errorhandler) to handle error in dev environment and implement custom error handler for production environment.
 See Chapter 4.

 ## Part III: Solving Common and Abstract Problems

 ### Chapter 10: Abstraction
-Whats the difference between the use of `exports` and `module.exports`
+What is the difference between the use of `exports` and `module.exports`

 ### Chapter 11: Database, Keys and Stream Tips
 [Rund Node.js as a service](https://kvz.io/run-nodejs-as-a-service-on-ubuntu-karmic.html)